python-odyssey/odyssey/CONTRIBUTING.md

 See [venv](https://docs.python.org/3/library/venv.html) for more information.

+The integrity of the virtual environment and not polluting the rest of your system with packages is essential.
+We want our tooling to get us the correct set of packages every time we:

+- clone the respository
+- checkout a different commit
+- add/remove/upgrade a dependency

 Create a virtual environment using `python -m venv .venv --upgrade-deps`

 Activate the virtual environment based on platform.
 Some examples:

 - Windows with pwsh: `./.venv/Scripts/Activate.ps1`

+Install `pip-tools` using `pip install -r src/requirements/pip-tools.txt`

+Install remaining dependencies using `pip-sync`

 ### Recommended Workflow